qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 Once invoked, the data viewer will have three main areas: the toolbar, the map canvas for a visual feedback and an attribute table for the details of data within this model step.

 ![Anatomy of the data viewer](images/qep406/model_designer_dataviewer_common.png)

+### The split between map canvas and attribut table

+The attibut table and the map canvas are both present in the data viewer.
+They can be splitted and resized as user wish.

+On top of it we will add some logics to make it seamless for the user: On non geographic feature(e.g spreadsheet-like), only the attribute table while be displayed and the map canvas while be hidden.
+While on the opposite side for non vector data but geographic feature, only the map canvas will be displayed and the attribute table will be hidden

+### Focus on the toolbar

+For a first iteration a good starting point would be to have:

+* Zoom to full extent
+* Zoom map to selected rows
+* Select all/ Invert / None / By expression
+* Toggle project layer : Display or not the project layer in the map canvas

+The toolbar is flexible enough so it can be embellish later on with more tools.

 # Proposed Solution